ExMember/exmember.github.io/_drafts/specifications_not_tests.md

 Specifications do not render judgement.
 You can confirm to a specification or you can not confirm to a specification.
 That is a choice you get to make.
-If you are writing an email server, you probably want to confirm the IMAP specification.
-If you are writing a first-person shooter you probably don't.
+If you are writing an email server, you will probably want to confirm the IMAP specification.
+If you are writing a first-person shooter you probably won't.

 ## Chronology

 Tests come after the fact.
-You learn fractions, and then you take the test.
+You learn fractions, and then you take a test.
 You build a car, and then you crash-test it.

 Specifications come first.
-Before you build anything you need to identify what you are building.
+Before you build anything you need to first identify what you are building.

 ## Optionality

 Tests are optional.
-You can "test the waters", or you can just dive in.
+You can test the waters, or you can just dive in.
 You can take a blood test, or you can assume you're fine.

 Specifications are not optional.
 If you don't specify what it does, how do you